karagozemin/ts-sdks/packages/codegen/README.md

 export default config;
 ```

 The `package` field should be the MVR name for your move package.
-If you have not registered you
+If you have not registered your
 package on MVR yet, you can use the `@local-pkg` scope, and set up an override in your `SuiClient`
 to resolve it to the correct address.